 Writing is all about exploring the human element.
-To write, one needs to ask what makes us human. – Angela B. Chrysler
+To write, one needs to ask what makes us human.
+Our dreams, our desires, our wants, and our struggles.
+Empathy.
+This is what makes us human. – Angela B. Chrysler

 Part One: Brainstorm and Outline